sen-team8/user-manual/Todo/deleting_a_task_from_the_list.md

 Once the user has completed a task, task can be deleted from the list as follows:<br/>
 * Click the delete button corresponding to the task whose deletion is needed.<br/><br/>
 ![](delete.png)
-The above step will delete "task 3" from the list in the figure.
+<br/>The above step will delete "task 3" from the list in the figure.